amorales187/DH150-chuyin/Assignments/assignment2.md

    - Another test of immersion
    - I wanted to test how the user reacted to having to open a new tab to view a painting, as well as not being able to view it in full screen

-### Post-test questions
 After the user completed the tasks, I assessed user perceptions of the difficulty and efficiency of tasks they just completed using 7-point Likert scales (Very easy/quick to Very difficult/long).

 Additionally, I included standard measures of satisfaction (System Usability Scale) and perceptions (Product Satisfaction Card).
 The System Usability Scale includes items to assess ease of use and learnability.
 The Product Satisfaction Card allows the user to endorse 5 top adjectives that they associate with the website.

-### Demographic questions
-These were standard questions to gather demographic information about the user.
+At the end of the session, I asked questions to gather demographic information about the user.
 I placed these at the end of the questionnaire to prevent these questions from influencing responses on the usability test (stereotype threat, bias).

 ## What I learned
 * Users' evaluation of the severity of problems differed quite a bit from my own.